Tubbz-alt/Intel-Pattern-Matching-Technology/examples/DrawingInTheAir/README.md

 ### Hardware Connections

-   Connect the USB cable between the host machine and the Arduino/Genuino 101 USB port or the tinyTile USB port
+   * Connect the USB cable between the host machine and the Arduino/Genuino 101 USB port or the tinyTile USB port

-   Connect
+   * Connect the push-button to Digital Pin 4 and wire it to pull-up high when pressed.

+**OR**

+   * Install the Base Shield on the Arduino/Genuino 101
+   * Using the connecting Cable, hook-up the Grove Button to the D4 Connector on the Base Shield.

 [Serial Terminal Emulator Settings](../SerialSettings.md)